 Talk to your neighbours.
 Not everyone is going to be willing to open their door to strangers this year.
 But an organized neighbourhood effort that has every house leaving treats left on the stoop or at the bottom of the driveways minimizes contact and makes everyone feel more comfortable.

+Head to a pumpkin patch.
 Plan your pre-Halloween weekends to include a trip to a pumpkin patch.
-Not only will you be able to pick a prime pumpkin for carving, there’s bound to be loads of fresh air, photo shoots, hiking opportunities, and tasty, homemade morsels.
-It’s a nice balance to the more commercial aspect of the holiday.
+Not only will you be able to pick a prime pumpkin for carving, but there’s also bound to be loads of fresh air, photoshoots, hiking opportunities, and tasty, homemade morsels.

-Halloween can be a great time to unleash the creativity.
+Have fun with pumpkin decorations.
+Halloween can be a great time to unleash creativity.
 Why not grab an extra pumpkin and try something new this year?
 Maybe a drip paint technique, abstract look, or glitter?
 Or perhaps this is the year to start with a white pumpkin canvas and go from there.
-Check out this guide to pumpkin carving with creative flair.

 Turn your house into a haunted house.
 I know, I know, who has time for that?
 However, if there was ever a year to go all out, this is it.
 Check out your local dollar store, Party City, Walmart or big box store for decorations and ideas.
 Up the creep factor by blindfolding the kids and letting them put their hands in bowls of monster eyeballs (peeled grapes) and intestines (cooked, cold spaghetti).
 And don’t forget to cue up an Apple Music or Spotify Halloween playlist to complete the mood.